crossfilter/reductio/docs/README.md

 # Aggregations

-Aggregations are additive (so you can track more than one aggregation on a given group) and can depend on each other (the 'avg' aggregation requires that 'count' and 'sum' be specified).
+Aggregations are composable (so you can track more than one aggregation on a given group) and may depend on each other (the 'avg' aggregation requires that 'count' and 'sum' be specified).

-## Current aggregations
+## Standard aggregations
 Current aggregations supported are shown given the following setup.

 ```